jariperttunen/FineRoots/README.md

 ## FineRoots

+Produce Lignum xml files from WinRhizo data.

-First, make sure you have both lignum-core and FineRoots at the same directory side by side.
+First, make sure you have both *lignum-core* and *FineRoots* at the same directory level side by side.

 To compile extract_linkinformation.cc just type